max-htw/htwd-turnierauswertungssoftware/README.md

 # htwd-turnierauswertungssoftware
-Turnierauswertungssoftware im Rahmen des Moduls Software Engineering I/II + *This project is licensed under the terms of the MIT license*
+Turnierauswertungssoftware im Rahmen des Moduls Software Engineering I/II <br>
+*This project is licensed under the terms of the MIT license*